jhvanderschee/jekyllcodex/basics.md

 ## Layout

-### Different templates
+### Templates

-If you need different templates, for posts and pages for example, you can create them in the directory ‘_layouts’.
+If you need templates, you can create them in the directory ‘_layouts’.
 Your template is alsmost the same as your ‘index.md’ file, you created in the ‘Getting started’.
-The only difference is that you should name it something like ‘page.html’, remove the dotted lines at the start, and replace the content with:
+The only difference is that you should name it something like ‘page.html’, remove the dotted lines at the start, and replace the word content with:

 <pre>
 &lcub;&lcub; content &rcub;&rcub;